nbsp1221/agentforge/README.md

 - **n8n**: Powerful workflow automation platform for building agent logic
 - **LiteLLM**: Proxy server for standardized access to various LLM providers
 - **PostgreSQL**: Database backend for both services
+- **Ollama**: Local LLM server for running models on your own infrastructure

 Perfect for creating automated AI agents that can process data, make decisions, and interact with various services and APIs.